urbanbigdatacentre/os_epc_ppd_linkage/README.md

 ## 1. Set up

-The whole rearach are conducted in R, with data inputs and outputs stored in a PostGIS database.
+The whole rearach are mainly conducted in R, with data inputs and outputs stored in a PostGIS database.
 Figure 1 displays the whole workflow.

 ![](pic/f1.png)